 The world-class Wingellina Nickel-Cobalt Project (Wingellina) is part of Metals X’s Central Musgrave Project which straddles the triple-point of the Western Australia, Northern Territory and South Australia borders.
 Wingellina is development-ready and is the largest undeveloped nickel-cobalt project in Australia.

-The CMP straddles the triple-point of the WA/NT/SA borders and the project encompasses 1,957km2 of prospective exploration tenure that includes the Wingellina nickel deposit, the Claude Hills nickel deposit, and the Mt Davies exploration prospects.
+The Central Musgrave Project encompasses approximately 2,000 km2 of prospective exploration tenure that includes Wingellina, the Claude Hills nickel deposit, and the Mt Davies exploration prospects.

 A landmark mining agreement for the Wingellina project was signed on 15 July 2010 with the Traditional Owners of the Yarnangu Ngaanyatjarra Lands through their representative bodies.
 The agreement provides the right to mine and develop infrastructure within the agreement area subject to regulatory approvals and for the grant of a mining lease.

-The Claude Hills deposit is located approximately 30 km to the East of Wingellina.
-A significant exploration project was completed in 2010 which identified an initial depost of 33.3 million tonnes at 0.81% Ni and 0.07% Co.
-The additional resource at Claude Hills demonstrates the potential to add a significant amount of additional reserves and mine-life to the Wingellina Project which already boasts an estimated 40 years of production at a rate of 40,000 tonnes of nickel and 3,000 tonnes of cobalt per annum.
+The Claude Hills deposit is located approximately 30 km to the east of Wingellina.
+A significant exploration project was completed in 2010 which identified an initial deposit of 33.3 million tonnes at 0.81% Ni and 0.07% Co.
+The additional resource at Claude Hills demonstrates the potential to add a significant amount of additional reserves and mine-life to the Wingellina Project.

-The very significant resources identified at the Wingellina Project and the nearby Claude Hills Project represent exploration on less that 25% of the known potential mineralised zones in the area.
-While the Company is focussed on bringing the Wingellina Project to development, the potential upsides remains vast.
+The large resources identified at the Wingellina Project and the nearby Claude Hills Project represent exploration on less than 25% of the known potential mineralised zones in the area.
+While the Company is focussed on bringing the Wingellina Project to development, the potential upside exploration opportunity is significant.